SCOPE OF THIS CHAPTER

 If the child was already looked after, the social worker will send notification of the placement to the child's Independent Reviewing Officer.

-The social worker must also ensure that the child is registered with a GP, Dentist and Optician; and that a Health Assessment takes place - see Health Care Assessments and Plans Procedure.
+The social worker must also ensure that the child is registered with a GP, Dentist and Optician; and that a Health Assessment takes place - see Looked After Children Statutory Health Assessments and Health Action Plans Procedure.

 5. Assessment of Connected Persons as Foster Carers